cqse/teamscale-profiler-dotnet/README.md

 Automatic build and testing is performed with an AppVeyor build definition.

+### Linking against System Libraries

+We use `#pragma comment(lib, "LIBRARYNAME.lib")` to specify link-time dependencies directly in the source file that needs the dependency.
+This way, the dependencies are versioned more explicitly with the code and it's immediately clear which parts of the code need the linked library.

+So please don't add any linked libraries to the solution configuration unless absolutely necessary.

 ## Release Process

 The release process is outomated with GitHub Releases and Appveyor: